-Faculty Rule 3335-5-19 (http://trustees.osu.edu/rules/university-rules.html) defines the types of faculty appointments possible at The Ohio State University and the rights and restrictions associated with each type of appointment.
-For purposes of governance, the faculty of this department include tenure-track and tenured professors (assistant, associate, and full), with compensated FTEs of at least 50% in the department.
+Faculty Rule 3335-5-19 defines the types of faculty appointments possible at The Ohio State University and the rights and restrictions associated with each type of appointment.
+NELC makes tenure-track appointments with titles of instructor, assistant professor, associate professor or professor.
+NELC makes teaching appointments.
+Teaching faculty titles are assistant professor of teaching NELC, associate professor of teaching NELC and professor of teaching NELC.
+For purposes of governance, the faculty of this department includes tenure-track, tenured, and teaching faculty, with compensated FTEs of at least 50% in the department.